 What is Hinduism?
 How do you know whether a person is a Hindu?
 There was a time when you knew a Hindu by his or her name.
 However, nowadays it is difficult, because many Christians use Hindu names which create confusion about their religious identity, while many Hindus have been using secular names for their children to be in tune with the times.

-About fifty years ago, if you lived in an Indian village, especially in the South, you would not have thought much about whether a person was a Hindu or not.
+About sixty or seventy years ago, if you lived in an Indian village, especially in the South, you would not have thought much about whether a person was a Hindu or not.
 You would have worshipped your gods and felt others were doing the same, unless there were people of other faiths in the village who wielded political or social influence.
 Even if you saw them, you would not have treated them any differently because religion was not a major source of conflict.
 It may be probably true in some villages even today, which have remained immune to the invasion of television and the Internet or to the flow of foreign money for conversion or propagation.

 Interestingly, many Hindus never bother to think about a definition of Hinduism or a Hindu.
 They know a Hindu when they see one.
 They know how he or she is different from a person of another faith.
 The idea of Hindu is deeply ingrained in the consciousness of all Hindus.
 They may not articulate it, define it or explain it, but they know in their heart what their faith represents and what they stand for.

 The problem arises only when you think of Hinduism in comparison to another faith or in the context of another faith.
 For several thousands of years, the people of India never felt the need to define their faith just as the people in the villages.
 They practiced their respective beliefs or worshipped their gods as part of their family or caste tradition.
 It was only when the Muslims invaded the Indian subcontinent and occupied what is now Pakistan, religious identity became a major concern for the people and a political issue for the rulers.